About

 Mission Statement

-To enforce vigorously the federal criminal laws of the United States, to represent effectively the interests of the United States in civil litigation, and to meet fully the public safety needs of the community through an efficient, well-coordinated law enforcement effort, amd to ensure the fair and impartial administration of justice for all, while adhering to the highest ethical and professional standards.
+To enforce vigorously the federal criminal laws of the United States, to effectively represent the interests of the United States in civil litigation, to meet fully the public safety needs of the community through an efficient, well-coordinated law enforcement effort, and to ensure the fair and impartial administration of justice for all, while adhering to the highest ethical and professional standards.

 Our Creed